When Shark Tank first aired, I fell in love with the show.

 With Truebill, you can connect your accounts to the app and they will analyze your transactions to identify areas of savings.
 They can cancel subscriptions and negotiate down your bills.
 In recent years, they've expanded to build a lot of features into their app including budgeting and dashboarding.

 There's also a separate bill negotiation tool where you take a photo of your bill, they try to find discounts, and negotiate on your behalf.
-The companies they are able to negotiate it quite broad, including many of the major cable and internet providers.
+The companies they are able to negotiate it quite long and includes many of the major cable and internet providers.
 They charge a 40% success fee on the savings.

 Truebill also includes a financial snapshot, since it has your financial accounts, and can help with cash flow management.